jidongxiao/CSCI1200-DataStructures/hws/spotify_playlists/README.md

 If a move action or a remove action as defined in the **actions file** attempts to move or remove a song which does not exist in the playlist, your program should ignore such an action.

+## Duplicated Songs

+In cases where the same song appears more than once on the playlist, choose the first song (to move or remove) - i.e., search the playlist, starting from the top to the bottom, identify the first occurrence of this song, and use it (to move or remove).

 <!-- ### Command 1: add a music track to a playlist
 The first argument is the name of an input file which contains a playlist - in this README, we will refer to this file as the **playlist file**.
 The second argument is the name of another input file which contains all available music tracks - in this README, we will refer to this file as the **library file**.
 The third argument is the output file.
 The fourth argument is the action, which in this case is "add".
 The fifth argument is the title of the music track.